twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * 5.0 (2005-01-12) until 5.6 (2007-07-19) – After a grace period of 30 days and opening the program 5 times, the program will enter a reduced functionality mode, where fonts cannot be saved, tested or installed and TrueType collections cannot be extracted.
 * 6.0 (2009-06-17) until 6.5 (2011-11-18) and 8.0 (2014-06-05) until 12.0.0.2539 (2019-06-04) – The program will enter a reduced functionality mode.
 The reduced functionality varies based on whether the program is in the grace period or not.
 In this case, fonts cannot be installed or exported, OpenType collections cannot be extracted from the **Tools** menu and tested fonts won't be automatically hinted.
 * 7.0 (2013-04-25) until 11.5.0.2430 (2018-12-05) – The program will create subsetted versions when testing, installing or exporting fonts.
 After a grace period of 30 days, the program will enter a reduced functionality mode, where fonts cannot be tested, installed or exported and OpenType collections cannot be extracted from the **Tools** menu.
-* 12.0.0.2543 (2019-07-10) until 12.0.0.2555 (2020-01-24) – The program will add watermarks to generated fonts.
+* 12.0.0.2543 (2019-07-10) until 12.0.0.2560 (2020-02-18) – The program will replace glyphs in generated fonts with the company's logo.
 After a grace period of 30 days, the program will enter a reduced functionality mode, where fonts cannot be tested, installed or exported.

 Under the **Help** menu is an item labeled **Register...** (the same item in version 12.0 is in **Help: Buy** along with **Buy Now** and `TTIPOFTHEDAYFORM` in version 3.0 until 6.5) when this executed a screen will pop up giving the registration code.

 ## Windows version compatibility
-* Windows Vista and later – 12.0.0.2555
+* Windows Vista and later – 12.0.0.2560
 * Windows XP – 10.0
 * Windows 2000 – 7.0
 * Windows 95, 98, ME and NT 4.0 – 6.0.1